bjornedstrom/randtool/README.md

     95
     80

+### The Choice Transformer

+Select from a set of choices:

+    $ randtool -r -C 'Ardbeg 10' 'Tomintoul 14' 'Glen Scotia 18'
+    Tomintoul 14

 ### The Password Recipe

 The password-protected source together with the nop transformer and the `--salt` option can bse used to derive domain specific passwords from a "master" password: